nsdheeraj/Cost-Discriminator/README.md

 4. A webpage will open and you can enter the name of the product and find the cheapest price of the product online (indian websites only)

-5. The data that we have provided to this is very limited.
+5. The data that I have provided to this is very limited.
 The cheapest price will appear only if the product searched exists in the product catalogue which we have provided with limited entries.

 6. New data can be inserted to create a much enhanced search experience.